sourcegraph/handbook/content/benefits-pay-perks/benefits-perks/travel/index.md

 ### 4. Business/customer travel

 For teammates with business-related travel requirements aligned with Company goals, trips will be fully paid pending manager/director approval in addition to above budgets.
-Please note you cannot combine the [Teammate In-person Gathering budget](../celebrate.md#teammate-in-person-gatherings) with Category 4 trips.
+Please note you cannot combine the [Teammate In-person Gathering budget](../celebrate.md#teammate-in-person-gatherings) with
+4 trips.
 We would include the following types of meetups in Category 4:

 - Customer Champion meetups
 - Director to Executive level meetups (no approval required)